bearstampede/learn/README.md

 This is a project to collect good resources for a bevy of different computer science, computer engineering, mathematics, and physics related topics.
 These resources are listed below, and organized by topic.

+Some resources are kept in this repository itself.
+The ones that are will be marked `(local)`.

 ## Resources

 ### Computer Science